QuantEcon/lecture-source-py/source/rst/amss3.rst

 First and Second Moments
 --------------------------

-We'll want  first and second moments of some key random variables below
+We'll want  first and second moments of some key random variables below.

 The following code computes these moments; the code is recycled from :doc:`Fiscal Insurance via Fluctuating Interest Rates<amss2>`